CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 4.1: Data Visualization

-1. Click on **+Code** to open the new cell and type the below comments to Performe the basic operations on dataset, press tab and then press enter to get the output.
+1. Click on **+Code** to open the new cell and type the below comments to Perform the basic operations on dataset, press tab and then press enter to get the output.

    ```
    # Perform univariate analysis on the dataset and plot the graphs